learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Add "Confirm Registration" link (StudentRegConfirm)
 ---------------------------------------------------

-If you pay attention to whether students have a confirmed registration (e.g. for sending e-mails), consider adding this module.
+If you pay attention to whether students have a confirmed registration (e.g. for sending emails), consider adding this module.
 This module doesn't do anything; all it does is add "Confirm Registration" as a step (shown at the top of the main student registration page) which does not show a check mark until the "Confirm" button has been clicked.
 It may help to get more students to click "Confirm" after adding their classes.

 Core Student Reg (StudentRegCore)
 ---------------------------------